rtyler/brokenco.de/_posts/2019-03-28-scribd-core-platform.md

-Like any internally focused team, Core Platform is also responsible for education and evangelism of our work within engineering, whether we're writing thorough documentation for the systems we build, hosting internal workshops, and providing implementation support to our peers across engineering.
+Like any internally focused team, Core Platform is also responsible for education and evangelism of our work within engineering, whether we're writing thorough documentation for the systems we build, hosting internal workshops, or providing implementation support to our peers across engineering.
 This is where I'm excited to utilize some of the skills I had honed over the past three years.